-The last piece on the walk is a series of mosaic sculpture that describs how women in the Pilliga past and present have used the natural resources.
+The last piece on the walk is a series of mosaic sculptures that describe how women in the Pilliga past and present have used natural resources.

 The trail along the dry bed of the creek is a different setting entirely.
 Here you are walking through the forest in the shadow of the towering wall of the gorge.

-If you happened to visit early in the monring, this would be a great opportunity to see some of Pilliga’s birds and during the summer months, a few reptiles.
+If you happened to visit early in the morning, this would be a great opportunity to see some of Pilliga’s birds and during the summer months, a few reptiles.